ffxblue/interview-tests/test/weather-widget.md

 There is no time limit, but we expect most applicants to spend roughly 2-3 hours working on the test.
 Once complete please share your repository, forward a zip file of the source code and dependencies, or use a service like Dropbox to share the file.

-Feel free to use any language/toolset you like.
+Feel free to use any language/toolset you like, however, submission written in React will be looked on favourably.
 The only requirement is that you can describe how to set it up on a mac so we can see it running.

 If you make any assumptions about requirements, or use any online resources to solve a problem, please make note of these somewhere obvious inside the solution (e.g. code comments).